rcarrata/rcarrata.github.io/_posts/2020-02-02-ocp4-analyse_traffic_and_debug_network_traffic_in_Openshift.md

 comments: true
 ---

-Sometimes is hard to analyse what is happening as networking level into your pods deployed in OpenShift or Kubernetes.
+Sometimes it is hard to analyse what is happening at the networking level in your pods deployed in OpenShift or Kubernetes.

-How you can debug and/or analyse your network traffic to your application to solve issues quicker and more effectively?
-How you can use the well known Wireshark tool as always?
+How can you debug and/or analyse the network traffic to your application to solve issues quicker and more effectively?
+How can you use the well-known Wireshark tool as always?

 We will be using tcpdump to capture a so-called, PCAP (packet capture) file that will contain the pod’s network traffic.
 This PCAP file can then be loaded in a tool like Wireshark to analyze the